 Newspapers contain articles about current events and are usually published daily.
 Use newspapers to find current information about international, national, and local events.
 Also use them to identify trends in public opinion.
 Older issues of newspapers provide a record of past ideas, problems, and events.
-You can find newspapers in the Library's newspaper databases.
+You can find newspapers on the open web or in the Library's newspaper databases.

 Primary sources are contemporary accounts of an event, written by someone who experienced or witnessed the event.
 For example, diaries, letters, speeches, and photographs can serve as primary sources.
 In the sciences, primary sources are documents about original research written by the original researchers themselves.
 Primary sources can also include raw data, an artifact from an archeological dig, or a newspaper article written soon after an event took place.

 Note the difference between primary sources and secondary sources.
 Secondary sources describe or analyze primary sources.
 Secondary sources can include encyclopedias, textbooks, reviews, and books and articles that interpret, review, or synthesize original research.

 Government publications are issued by local, state, national, or international governments.
 Government information includes laws, regulations, statistics, consumer information, and much more.
 A substantial amount of government information is available online.